aguegu/ch583/README.md

 make
 ```

-It would get the *hex* file compiled in its `dist/` folder
+It would get the *hex* file compiled in its `dist/` folder.

-to program this hex into the board. you would have to make the chip go into ISP mode.
+To program this hex into the board, you would have to make the chip go into ISP mode.

-Take the official `CH583M-R0-1v1` EVT board as example, it would take these steps.
+Take the official `CH583M-R0-1v1` EVT board [Circuit schematic](EVT/PUB/CH583SCH.PDF) as example, it would take these steps.

 ![CH583 EVT Board](datasheets/ch583-evt.avif)